← Back to 漢書

 使 輿 便

 Eunuchs hauled ten wagonloads of arsenal weapons to Dong Xian and the nurse Wang.
-Wujiang Long protested that ordnance belongs to the state treasury.
+Long memorialized: "Arsenal weapons are for public use under heaven, the state's military equipment; repair and manufacture are all measured against Grand Minister of Agriculture funds.
 The privy purse feeds the harem, not the granary budget.
 Keeping granary coin off petty spending was how Han drew the line between palace and state.
 He traced how axes and arsenal issues were tied to real military duty.
 The Spring and Autumn canon forbade private armor to clip ministerial muscle.
 He said giving state arms to Dong Xian and a nurse turned public gear into private toys.
 He warned that arming playthings would teach the realm contempt.
 He quoted Confucius on the three Huan arsenals.
-He asked the throne to recall every blade."
-The emperor sulked.
+Your subject begs to collect the weapons back into the arsenal."
+The emperor was displeased.

 30